-With the exception of African American celebrities or public figures who experience mental trauma, such as Illinois Representative Jesse Jackson Jr., or commit suicide as in the death of hip-hop legend Chris Lighty, mental health remains largely absent from the public discourse in the Black community.
+With the exception of African-American celebrities or public figures who experience mental trauma, such as Illinois Rep. Jesse Jackson Jr., or commit suicide as in the death of hip-hop legend Chris Lighty, mental health remains largely absent from the public discourse in the Black community.

 Dr. Taylor, a psychiatrist who frequently appears on television shows including CBS’ “The Early Show,” and NBC’s “TODAY,” said other psycho-social reasons include socio-economic status, poverty and crime in African American communities.

 But there is also a cultural component at play.
 Dr. Taylor said health care providers can be insensitive to the cultural experiences of African Americans.
 “There are some health care providers who assume that…strife in black people or having a difficult time are what’s to be expected,” said Dr. Taylor. “…In some cases they may normalize what may be a traumatic reaction.”

 Growing up as an African American child with mental illness, Simone Sneed knows first-hand how oblivious the nation’s health care system can be to the needs of children of color. “…The clinicians I worked with were also white – and as such – in all of their goodness and skill – were unable to take into account the emotional tension that I had developed from growing up as an outsider,” said Sneed.

 Sneed was diagnosed with early onset bipolar disorder and borderline personality disorder at the age of 13.
 She was academically gifted and graduated from high school and college early but struggled socially and emotionally.
 She sought mental health treatment for years.

 Sneed is now the Director of Development and External Affairs for Inwood House – a New York City organization serving teen moms and pregnant teens.
 Most are young women of color who also have behavioral challenges.
 She can relate to their struggles.